andrew1x2/apache-httpd-swagger/README.md

 1. You should see the Swagger Editor load!
 1. Bookmark this page as your local Swagger Editor Smile :)👍

-### Congratulations, your Apache Swagger Editor web server is installed!
+### Congratulations, your Apache Httpd Swagger Editor is installed!
 ### NOTE:  With this configuration, the Apache Swagger Editor is running as a Service in your Windows installation.
 This means it will automatically started and available when you turn on your workstation.

 # Apache Configuration Details: